 The following survivors are eligible for death benefits:

-Workers’ compensation insurance also covers up to about $19,000 in funeral and burial costs.
+Workers’ compensation insurance also covers up to about $20,000 in funeral and burial costs.
+For details, visit the Workers' Compensation Division's page on death benefits.

 An Oregon workers’ compensation settlement is different from an award.
 An award is the actual benefit that the employee receives.
 The settlement is a contract between the insurer and the employee that provides a lump sum to the injured worker in exchange for the worker relinquishing rights to bring further claims based on the injury.